 • Read the entire image, hiding all details of the encoding of image data in the file, whether the file is scanlineor tile-based, or what is the native format of the data in the file (in this case, we request that it be automatically converted to unsigned 8-bit integers).
+Note that the exact set of channels are specified as well as the explicit subimage and miplevel for efficiency and thread-safety.

 '''

-inp->read_image(TypeDesc::UINT8, &pixels[0]);
+inp->read_image(0, 0, 0, nchannels, TypeDesc::UINT8, &pixels[0]);

 '''

-'''

-pixels = inp->read_image("uint8")

-Note: pixels now contains a NumPy array of the image data.
+''' pixels = inp->read_image(0, 0, 0, nchannels, "uint8") Note: pixels now contains a NumPy array of the image data. '''

-'''